rosagross/EEG_preprocessing_pipeline/Experiment_code/README.md

 - Nr. of trials per block
 - Nr. of identical blocks (we have 4 different oddball blocks and can choose how often we want to repeat the identical blocks as minimum)
 - Intensity of oddball and standard stimulus in the vibrotactile condition
-- Colour of standard and oddball stimulus in visual oddball task
+- Colour of standard and oddball stimulus in the visual oddball condition
 - Duration of break between trials
 - Duration of each trial